 - Mix the dry ingredients and sugar.
 Stir together the flour, sugar, and salt.
 Add the cooled coconut, and mix well.

-- Finish mixing.
-Add the butter and mix with a pastry blender, a fork, or your fingers until the mixture is thoroughly combined.
-It will be crumbly but should hold together when pinched.
+- Incorporate the butter.
+Cut in the cold butter using a pastry blender, fork, or your fingers until the mixture is crumbly but holds together when pinched.

 To Make the Filling:

-- Mix everything but the cream.
-With an electric mixer on medium speed, beat the sweetened condensed milk and cream cheese until thoroughly combined and smooth.
+- Mix the base.
+Beat the sweetened condensed milk and softened cream cheese until smooth.
 Add the lemon zest and juice, and mix well.

 - Whip the cream.
 In a separate bowl, whip the cream with an electric mixer with a whisk attachment until soft peaks form.
 With soft peaks, the cream should fold over when the whisk is lifted out of the cream.
 Learn more: How to Make Whipped Cream

-- Add the cream to the cream cheese mixture.
+- Fold in the whipped cream.
 Gently fold the whipped cream into the cream cheese mixture.
-You may want to add about a quarter of it first and mix to loosen the mixture; then add the remaining whipped cream and gently fold it into the filling.
+First, add about a quarter of it and mix to loosen the mixture; then add the remaining whipped cream and gently fold it into the filling.

-- Fill the crust and chill.
-Transfer the filling to the cooled crust, spreading evenly.
-Cover and chill the pie for at least 6 hours before serving.
+- Assemble and chill.
+Spread the filling evenly into the cooled crust, cover, and refrigerate for at least 6 hours before serving.

 Tips for Success